Hi! I'm Whitney. Systems engineer, security enthusiast, and developer based in Charleston, South Carolina.

-my geeky interests lie mostly in linux, security, devops, android development, and web development.
+My geeky interests lie mostly in Linux, security, devops, infrastructure, and automation.

-my non geeky interests consist of crossfit, cooking, drawing zombified fun things, and playing outside with my weird family.
+My non geeky interests consist of crossfit, Seinfeld, drawing zombified things, and playing outside with my weird family.

 Information Security Tools